airdropday52/seconds-dashboard/README.md

 ---

-Built with ❤️ by @diriyanafajar for the $SECONDS Dune Dashboard Contest.
+Built with ❤️ by @Bepple for the $SECONDS Dune Dashboard Contest.